 It’s no secret that salespeople around the world have started making use of email automation.
 In fact, automation tools may be the modern salesperson’s best friends.
 There are many options out there, so do your research.
 Just as an example, Prospect.io can help you find the verified prospect’s name, email and contact number, as well as schedule emails for later.
-Most of such tools are not free, with prices ranging from tens of dollars to hundreds of dollars.
+Most of such tools are not free.
+For example, UpLead’s and AeroLeads’ prices range from tens of dollars to hundreds of dollars.
 If nothing else, that’s an indication of how valuable such tools are to salespeople writing emails!

 What to Avoid When Writing a Professional Email